EXPERT ADVICE

 • Lighting efficiency

-Each feature will have a rating next to it, ranging from 'very good' (most efficient) to 'very poor' (least efficient).
+• A rating ranging from 'very good' (most efficient) to 'very poor' (least efficient)

 4. Environmental impact of the property

-• Your EPC will state how many tonnes of CO2 your property likely produces per year
+• Your household emissions – How many tonnes of CO2 your property likely produces per year

-• It will also provide its 'potential production' – that's the amount this figure could be reduced to if you follow the recommended changes that you'll find within your certificate
+• Potential production – The amount this figure could be reduced to if you follow the EPC's recommended changes

-Did you know, the average household produces 6 tonnes of CO2 each year!
+Did you know that the average household produces six tonnes of CO2 each year?

-Next, your EPC will list step-by-step recommendations to improve your property's energy performance based on the details your Assessor has collected during your EPC survey.
-This will include:
+Next, your EPC will list step-by-step recommendations to improve your property's energy performance based on the details your Assessor has collected.
+This includes:

 • The estimated cost of each home improvement suggested